What are the Best Ways to Live Off the Grid

 By Editorial Staff

 Living off the grid is not an endeavor to be taken lightly or jumped into without serious planning.
-In order to truly unplug from the existing “grid” of power and water provided by your state’s utility companies, you will have to find, create, and/or adapt alternative sources to power your self-sustaining world.
+To truly unplug from the existing “grid” of power and water provided by your state’s utility companies, you will have to find, create, and/or adapt alternative sources to power your self-sustaining world.
 But, with a few simple tricks and tools, you can be well on your way to living the free, sustainable life you always dreamed of.
 Live off the grid today by following these:

 10. Reduce Energy Consumption